 What should I wear for ziplining?

 Clothes.
-We are big on that since other people have to wear these harnesses when you’re done.
-Casual jeans or cargo shorts are a good choice and closed toe shoes just to protect your pinkies when you land.
+We are big on that, since other people have to wear these harnesses when you’re done.
+Casual jeans or cargo shorts are a good choice, as are closed-toe shoes (just to protect your little toes when you land).
+We do not recommend going “commando”.
 Just be comfortable and able to move freely because swatting those flying squirrels isn’t easy.

-Is your ziplining program set up like an amateur backyard WWE wrestling match or is it really safe?
+Is your ziplining program safe or is it set up like an amateur backyard WWE wrestling match?

 What if I’m too nervous to finish the tour and didn’t get the memo about not going commando?

 Hey, flying through the tops of trees isn’t for everyone.
 We can’t speak for the other people in your party, but we will be completely sympathetic to your nerves and help you make your exit as inconspicuously as possible.
 We aren’t able to offer refunds though, so we hope you’ll challenge your fears.
 We promise you’ll go home with all your body parts intact!
 You’ll also take home a great tale about how you flew through the skies of Pennsylvania and had the time of your life!

 Still not convinced?
 Check out Rachel’s experience of ziplining for the first time (and overcoming her fear of heights).